- Product Reviews

 By using Samsung’s Smart Hub a user can also access digital content from Netflix, Hulu Plus, YouTube, Pandora, Facebook and Twitter and explore other new interactive TV experiences.
 The display allows users to multitask so that you can update Facebook or check e-mail while watching a video.

 While a lot of focus is on the higher refresh rate systems it would be foolish to ignore the ones that run at the 120Hz rate.
-Just look at what you get with the LG 65LM6200 65" Class LED LCD Cinema 3D Smart TV.
-Available at Adorama for $2,399, this 3D 65-inch LED LCD display supports 1080p resolution and features six sets of 3D glasses so that you do not come up short when having friends over.
+Just look at what you get with the LG 55GS 55” LED LCD Cinema 3D TV.
+Available at Adorama for $1,197.97, this 3D 55-inch LED LCD display supports 1080p resolution and has 2D to 3D conversion feature that allows you to view older 2D video as 3D.

 The large display is Skype-ready, has built-in Wi-Fi and features LG Smart TV experience that enables full web browsing and enables users to stream video, run apps and view other content on the system.

 A display does not make a home theater, it is just the center point, so you will need to surround it with components of equal quality to both get the best out of your display and from to provide the experience that you are seeking.
-Start with a good Blu-ray player such as the LG BD620 3D Blu-ray Disc Player w/ Wi-Fi, that has full HD 1080p support and can connect to the internet with its Wi-Fi.
+Start with a good Blu-ray player such as the $89.00 LG BP330 Blu-ray Disc Player, that has full HD 1080p support and can connect to the internet with its Wi-Fi.
 Sound quality is also important and you might want to look at an offering such as the $599.99 Denon DHT-1513BA Home Theater System (below).
 It features a Denon AVR-1513 AV Surround Receiver and a Boston Acoustics MCS 160 5.1 Surround Speaker System with four speakers.